 - Your most valuable items should be marked with your name and driver's license number or other identifying information.

 - Study with a friend or try to study in an area where other students are located.

 Here at the GTU Library, your safety is our concern.

 - At student orientation each year, we review library safety.

-- During the academic year, library staff conduct regular walk-throughs of the building.
+- Library staff conduct regular walk-throughs of the building.